 - Easy Slide Cross Rail system for seamless cover fit

-When choosing between canoeing vs kayaking, it’s all about the experience you are looking to have out on the water.
+When choosing between a canoe and kayak, it’s all about the experience you are looking to have out on the water.
 Both activities will increase your physical health and provide mental health benefits that cannot be understated.

 No matter which option you invest in, make sure to follow the same safety guidelines on any trip out on the water by being ready for emergency situations and protecting yourself from the sun and overexposure to the heat.